contactandyc/another-c-library/10_binary_search_trees.md

 print_using_reverse_iteration: ZYTRQPOMLEDCBA
 ```

 In the example above, AAAAAAAAAAA5 is pushed down until LLLLLLLLL5 is printed.
-CCCCCCCCC3 is pushed down because it conflict with EEE3.
+CCCCCCCCC3 is pushed down because it conflicts with EEE3.
 RRRRRR4 is pushed down because it would conflict with YYYYYYYYYYYYY4.

-The way that I have designed the print function is to print the left nodes vertically below the first character of the key and the right nodes using a back slash spaced one character after the parent key.
+The way that I have designed the print function is to print the left nodes vertically below the first character of the key and the right nodes using a backslash spaced one character after the parent key.
 The algorithm may not be the most optimal solution, but it does seem to work.
 Technically, we don't need a print function to be able to use a binary search tree, but they are nice to visualize what is happening.
 In addition to this, the solution is interesting and may lead to other solutions.

-1. Each node must have a position (horizontal) and that position will not change.
+1. Each node must have a position (horizontal), and that position will not change.
 The node may only be pushed down.
 2. If a node conflicts with the next node on the same level (or a vertical bar), push the given node down.
 3. If a node has a right child, then add two bytes to conflict check
 4. Determine the length of each node at the beginning to simplify the computation.

-To solve this, the first thing I did is create a copy of the tree which consists of the position of each node, the printed_key, the length of the printed_key, and the depth of the node from its parent (1 if directly beneath parent).
+To solve this, the first thing I did is create a copy of the tree, which consists of the position of each node, the printed_key, the length of the printed_key, and the depth of the node from its parent (1 if directly beneath parent).
 Because we are making a copy of the tree, we also need a parent, left, and right pointer.
-I created a number of helper functions to make this work which are all declared as static so they don't conflict with the global namespace.
+I created several helper functions to make this work, which are all declared as static, so they don't conflict with the global namespace.

-The structure of the node looks like...
+The structure of the node looks like:
 ```c
 typedef struct node_print_item_s {
   size_t position;